-Janet Young is a Chartered Accountant with over 30 years’ experience in professional service firms (legal, accounting, consulting).
-Her recent roles as COO/CFO for leading law firms Herbert Smith Freehills and Minter Ellison have included responsibility for Finance, Information Technology, People and Development, Business Development, Strategy and Transformation.
+Janet is a Chartered Accountant with over 30 years’ experience in professional service firms (legal, accounting, consulting).
+Currently the COO/CFO for leading law firm Russell Kennedy and previously with Herbert Smith Freehills and Minter Ellison, her roles have included responsibility for finance, information technology, people and development, business development, strategy and transformation.

-Ms Young is a member of the Institute of Chartered Accountants, Governance Institute and the Australian Institute of Company Directors.
-She has previous board experience with NFP boards and committees including NIDA, The Song Company and Playworks.
-She is currently a mentor with the Financial Executives Institute.
+Janet is a member of the Institute of Chartered Accountants, the Governance Institute and the Australian Institute of Company Directors.
+She has previous board experience with not-for-profit boards and committees and is currently a mentor with the Financial Executives Institute.

 Board Member - Monash Health

-Since 2016, Andrew has held the position of Chief Executive at Monash Health, a health service comprised of seven hospitals and forty-six community based sites.
-Prior to Monash Health, he has held a number of executive roles in a variety of hospitals and health care settings; and within the State Government's Department of Health and Human Services as the Director for the State's mental health system, as Regional Director for Health, Housing and Community Services and as Director of Strategy.
-He was the Deputy Chief Executive and Chief Operating Officer at Alfred Health for six years.
+Since 2016, Andrew has held the position of Chief Executive at Monash Health, which comprises seven hospitals and 46 community-based sites.
+Prior to that, he held a number of executive roles in hospitals, healthcare and Victoria’s Department of Health and Human Services, where he was Director for the state's mental health system, Regional Director for Health, Housing and Community Services, and Director of Strategy.

-As Chief Executive, Andrew has been responsible for improving and ensuring the provision of high quality, safe services in the context of sound financial management and the ongoing development of a teaching and research supportive environment.
+As Chief Executive, Andrew has been responsible for the provision of high-quality, safe services in the context of sound financial management and the development of a supportive teaching and research environment.

 Board Member - The Royal Melbourne Hospital

-Christine Kilpatrick has been Chief Executive of the Royal Melbourne Hospital since 2017.
-Previous appointments include Chief Executive, the Royal Children’s Hospital from 2008 – 2017, Executive Director Medical Services, Melbourne Health and Executive Director Royal Melbourne Hospital, Melbourne Health 2004-2008.
+Christine has been Chief Executive of the Royal Melbourne Hospital since 2017.
+Previous appointments include Chief Executive at the Royal Children’s Hospital and Executive Director Medical Services, the Royal Melbourne Hospital.
 Prior to these appointments she was a neurologist, specialising in epilepsy.

 Board Member - South West Healthcare

-Craig has more than 25 years’ experience as a clinician, senior manager and executive in the Victorian public health sector having worked in metropolitan teaching hospitals prior to moving into regional health.
-Prior to being appointed to the Chief Executive Officer role he led the development of the Primary and Community Services Division.
-He is committed to continually improving services to enhance client and patient safety, access and the patients’ overall experience, whilst enhancing the health of individuals and their communities.
+Craig has more than 25 years’ experience as a clinician, senior manager and executive in the Victorian public health sector having worked in metropolitan teaching hospitals before moving into regional health.
+Prior to being appointed to the role of Chief Executive Officer at South West Healthcare, he led the development of the Primary and Community Services Division.
+He is committed to continually improving services to enhance client and patient safety, access and the patients’ overall experience, while enhancing the health of individuals and their communities.

 Board Member - Department of Treasury and Finance